-The robotic-assisted approach for pyeloplasty has become popularized in the last decade.
-In 2015 in the United States, the robotic approach accounted for 40% of all procedures in children and 85% in the adolescent population.
-In addition to the inherent benefits of a minimally invasive approach (e.g. less morbidity), the robot increases the dexterity of the surgeon making movements much more accurate and easier compared to the classical laparoscopic approach.
+The robotic-assisted approach for pyeloplasty has become popular in the last decade.
+In 2015 in the U.S., the robotic approach accounted for 40% of all procedures in children and 85% in the adolescents.
+In addition to the inherent benefits of a minimally invasive approach (e.g., less morbidity), the robot increases the dexterity of the surgeon, making movements much more accurate and easier compared to the classical laparoscopic approach.
 This significantly reduces the learning curve, especially for reconstructive procedures like pyeloplasties, when compared with the classical laparoscopic approach.
 More recently, experienced surgeons are observing fast and uneventful recovery by patients undergoing robotic surgery and are pushing to discharge patients earlier or even doing robotic surgery as an outpatient procedure.

-With that in mind, we sought to identify prognostic clinical features that would be associated with an early discharge ( $\leq$ 24h) after robotic pyeloplasty in children.
+With that in mind, we sought to identify prognostic clinical features that would be associated with an early discharge (≤24h) after RALP in children.
 This information would guide and reassure the pediatric urologist when deciding which subset of patients may be discharged with minimal risk.

 In the first part of our retrospective series, the LOS was significantly longer compared to more recent cases.
-This was observed when comparing the type of DaVinci platform used (DaVinci Si vs Xi), since almost all of the first half of our series was performed using the DaVinci Si.
-We believe that this association was found due to the initial learning curve of all the operative team, the more conservative post-operative management, and the difference in port sizes and maneuverability between the Si and Xi models.
-For the first half of the series we used morphine as needed for moderate/severe pain.
-We virtually eliminated morphine in the second half of cases, using scheduled ketorolac at 30mg/kg.
-Also, early ambulation was encouraged more, later in the series.
+This was observed when comparing the type of DaVinci platform used (DaVinci Si vs Xi), since almost all the first half of our series was performed using the DaVinci Si.
+We believe that this association was found due to the initial learning curve of the operative team, the more conservative postoperative management, and the difference in port sizes and maneuverability between the Si and Xi models.
+For the first half of the series, we used morphine as needed for moderate/ severe pain.
+We virtually eliminated morphine in the second half of cases, using scheduled ketorolac at 30 mg/kg.
+Also, early ambulation was encouraged more later in the series.